After signalling 8% cut, Ogra takes U-turn, approves 7.14% hike in gas prices

 Malik confirmed that gas companies had been issued the required instructions in this regard.

-According to a statement, the managing directors of Sui Northern Gas Pipelines Limited (SNGPL) and Sui Southern Gas Company (SSGC) briefed the minister on gas availability across the country.
+According to a statement, the managing directors of SNGPL and SSGC briefed the minister on gas availability across the country.

 The meeting also reviewed the issuance of RLNG domestic connections, the statement added.